Treasurys Strengthen as BOE Keeps Rates Steady

-Government bonds in the U.S. and Europe strengthened Thursday after the Bank of England held its benchmark interest rates steady and lowered its forecasts for economic growth.
+Government bonds in the U.S. and Europe strengthened Thursday after the Bank of England held its benchmark interest rates steady and lowered its forecasts for economic growth, further undermining bets on a quick shift by major central banks toward tighter monetary policy.

 Continue Reading Below

-Though not as much a focus for U.S. investors as the Federal Reserve or the European Central Bank, the BOE is still followed in part because of what it can signal about broad central bank trends.
+Though less of a focus for U.S. investors than the Federal Reserve or the European Central Bank, investors follow the BOE in part because of what it can signal about broad central bank trends.
 In June, BOE Gov. Mark Carney added to a selloff in global bonds when he said that a removal of monetary stimulus could be necessary if the economy improves, echoing similar comments by ECB President Mario Draghi.

-Since then, however, central bank officials have worked to temper expectations of tighter policy, pointing to soft inflation among other factors.
+At the peak of selling in early July, the 10-year Treasury yield nearly reached 2.4%.
+Since then, however, central bank officials have worked to temper expectations of tighter policy, pointing to soft inflation among other factors that are likely to keep interest rates low.

-In June, "central banks were putting out this pretty strong, coordinated hawkish message" but that message has since "become a little more diluted," said Shahid Ladha, head of strategy for G10 Rates Americas at BNP Paribas
+"Central banks were putting out this pretty strong, coordinated hawkish message," but that message has "become a little more diluted," said Shahid Ladha, head of strategy for G10 Rates Americas at BNP Paribas.

 Continue Reading Below